myaomeow/myaomeow.github.io/_pages/about.md

   1. Incredibly excited to be joining the [Hyperfine](https://hyperfine.io/) team this summer as a software engineering intern!
 I'll be developing image reconstruction algorithms for portable MRI's and the next generation of clinical diagnostics.
   2. Honored to be supported by the [Sum Yee and Sue Kai Yee Fund](https://breakthrough.caltech.edu/yee-scholarships-honor-hardworking-parents-help-outstanding-students-achieve-dreams/) for my senior year at Caltech.
 I'm extremely grateful to Jim and Candy Yee for their support of students like myself.
   3. Thankful to have the support I received from the Richter Memorial Fund last year renewed for this academic year as well!

-> **December 2020**

-  1. Excited to be attending and presenting at AIChE's 11th Annual [International Conference on Biomolecular Engineering](https://www.aiche.org/sbe/conferences/international-conference-biomolecular-engineering-icbe/2021) in early January 2021.
-Will be a fun conference on many up-and-coming technologies in biomaterials, cellular and protein engineering, and synthetic biology.
+  4. Excited to have attended and presented at AIChE's 11th Annual [International Conference on Biomolecular Engineering](https://www.aiche.org/sbe/conferences/international-conference-biomolecular-engineering-icbe/2021) in early January 2021.
+It was a fun conference on many up-and-coming technologies in biomaterials, cellular and protein engineering, and synthetic biology.

 > **October 2020**